puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_firewall.markdown

 * [write an additional class to open ports for the Puppet master](#open-ports-for-the-puppet-master)
 * [enforce the desired state of the `my_firewall` class](#enforce-the-desired-state-of-the-my-firewall-class).

-## Install Puppet Enterprise and the Puppet Enterprise Agent
+## Install Puppet and the Puppet Agent

 If you haven't already done so, you'll need to get Puppet installed.
 See the [system requirements][sys_req] for supported platforms.